turingschool/career-development-curriculum-site/module_two/index.md

 - [ ] A professional story draft that articulates their career vision
 - [ ] LinkedIn profile updated and reviewed by a member of the Career Development team
 - [ ] Conducted outreach with at least 1 contact for career research purposes
-- [ ] Participated in a job shadow experience
+- [ ] Participated in the What's a Dev experience
-- [ ] A completed career journal for Mod 2

-These items must be completed in order for the student to have successfully completed their career development for the module.
 In Module 3, they will expand on this learning by focusing on executing their strategies.

 ### Weekly Topics